valeriansaliou/sonic/INNER_WORKINGS.md

 1. **Bucket-Name-To-ID / Bucket-ID-To-Name** assign a sequential 32-bit ID to each complete bucket name.
 2. **Term-Postings** maps a length-prefixed normalized term and IID-range shard to the compact object IDs contained in that range.
 3. **OID-To-IID / IID-To-OID** map the complete user-provided object ID to a sequential 32-bit internal ID and back.
-4. **IID-To-Terms** lists sorted normalized UTF-8 terms associated with an IID using length-prefixed encoding.
-5. **Meta-To-Value** stores the bucket and object counters.
+4. **Meta-To-Value** stores the bucket and object counters.
-6. **IID-To-Timestamp** stores the exact document timestamp used for boundary checks and ranking.
+5. **IID-To-Timestamp** stores the exact document timestamp used for boundary checks and ranking.
-7. **Time-Postings** map hourly UTC slices and IID shards to compact object offsets for date intersections.
+6. **Time-Postings** map hourly UTC slices and IID shards to compact object offsets for date intersections.

 Each collection RocksDB has separate metadata, postings and document column families.
 Active levels use LZ4 compression and the bottommost level uses Zstandard.
 Keys are bucket-first and numeric components use ordered big-endian encoding.
 Posting keys include a length-prefixed normalized term and a 16-bit shard selected from the high IID bits, so each value covers at most 65,536 objects.
 Sparse shards choose the smaller of raw u16 and delta-VarInt encoding, while dense shards use an 8 KiB bitmap.